Doctor of Ministry (DMIN) Program

 The Doctor of Ministry degree is the most advanced professional degree any seminary can offer.
 Because Mid-America is committed to preparing persons for the most effective ministry possible, we believe significant ministry experience contributes to that end.
 The completion of the Doctor of Ministry degree, therefore, requires two years of pastoral ministry, church staff service, missionary service, or denominational service.
 Final evaluation of the completed practical experience is made by the doctoral programs committee.

-The DMin program does not fulfill the residential requirement of an F-1 Visa.
 Applicants from international seminaries offering the Master of Divinity or its equivalent may be admitted to the Doctor of Ministry program on the same basis as students from national seminaries, provided they score a minimum of 600 on the paper-based TOEFL examination or 100 on the internet-based TOEFL.
-Refer to Admissions Procedures for International Students in this catalog.
+Refer to Admissions Procedures for International Students in the Catalog.

 The Procedure for Admission to the Doctor of Ministry Program

 An applicant must complete all procedures and requirements for approval by the Seminary’s doctoral programs committee.
 Applicants will receive notice of approval from the Associate Dean of Doctoral Programs.
-The application must be complete and approved by May 1 to enter the program in the fall.
-Applicants must perform satisfactorily on the Miller Analogies Test to demonstrate competency to function at the graduate level.
-The Miller Analogies Test can be taken at any of the regional testing centers.
-Evaluation of test results is consistent with the practice of similar educational institutions and is in conformity to performance scales published in the Miller Analogies Test Manual and corroborating research reports.
-The MABTS code number, 1750, must be used to report Miller Analogies Test Scores.
+The application must be complete by May 15 or September 15 to enter the program in the fall or spring, respectively.
+Applicants must perform satisfactorily on the Graduate Record Examinations (GRE) to demonstrate competency to function at the graduate level.
+The GRE can be taken at any of the regional testing centers.
+Evaluation of test results is consistent with the practice of similar educational institutions and is in conformity to performance scales published in the GRE scores interpretation resources and corroborating research reports.
+The MABTS code number, 2234, must be used to report GRE Test Scores.

 An applicant must submit a 10-page essay that includes the following components: